-The consultation on options for Guidelines on clinical records has been informed by the experience, evaluation, and good practice of other National Boards' retirement of similar guidelines.
+The consultation on options for Guidelines for clinical record keeping for chiropractors has been informed by the experience, evaluation, and good practice of other National Boards' retirement of similar guidelines.
 An evaluation by one National Board, that retired similar guidelines and published a self-reflective tool to assist practitioners comply with their record keeping obligations, indicated that there were no unintended consequences of the change.